Existence of a Phase Transition in Harmonic Activation and Transport: Introduction

-Theorem \ref{fate} identifies, for any initial configuration, an a.s.\ finite random time $\theta$ at which there is a clustering of $U_\theta$ into dimers or trimers and forever after which the same dimers or trimers become steadily, increasingly separated---in terms both absolute and relative to their diameters.
-In particular, there is no exchange of elements between clusters after $\theta$.
-We emphasize that \eqref{dot conds} is stronger than \eqref{dot conds2} because it precludes the exchange of elements between the clusters defined by $C$, while \eqref{dot conds2} does not.
+Theorem \ref{fate} identifies an a.s.\ finite random time $\theta$ at which there is a clustering of $U_\theta$ into dimers or trimers and forever after which {\em the same dimers or trimers} become steadily, increasingly separated---in terms both absolute and relative to their diameters.
+In particular, \eqref{dot conds} is stronger than

+because it rules--out the exchange of elements between clusters after time $\theta$.
+According to the preceding heuristic (which the proof makes precise), a growth rate of $s^{\frac12}$ would be tight.

 Theorem~\ref{fate} implies Theorem \ref{trans}, because HAT is irreducible on non-isolated configurations.